jayposs/bobb/long-readme.md

 * Freedom - managed service may limit what you can do with the db
 * Storage - use redundant block storage rather than local hd (most cloud providers offer)

 An approach is to have multiple data tools.
-One geared for transactional and batch processing (Bobb).
+One geared for transactional and batch processing (bobb).
 Another for reporting and data analysis (Snowflake).